Advik007/IDE-/README.md

 - **GNU**: The GNU Compiler Collection is a compiler system produced by the GNU Project supporting various programming languages.
 In this project, we use GNU for compilers of C, C++ and Java.
   1. **GCC**: C Code Compiler

-## COMMAND PROMPT's SIGNIFICANCE
+## Command Prompt's Significance
 In this program, we hold Command Prompt ***CMD*** with a very huge significance.
 It helps us run several executions in our Application.
 As a result, I would be discussing a few commands in CMD with you to make you fully understand our program.

 # Wiki
 We would be talking about several key factors in detail to explain the working of the program.
 <br>
 **Contents to be Covered:**
-1. Compilation
+i.
+Compilation
-2. Functions in CMD
+ii.
+Functions in CMD
-3. YEET
+iii.
+YEET